kyonikolimited/kyonikolimited.github.io/README.md

 Support or Contact
 Contact address: support@kyoniko.com

-This project is maintained by Kyoniko Limited
+This project is maintained by Kyoniko Limited.